 Earth’s perfect keto nut, the sprouted pili nut*, contains 93% fat content with a mix of healthy saturated, monounsaturated and polyunsaturated fats.

-I had never heard of pili nuts until I attended Paleo f(x)*.
+I had never heard of pili nuts until I attended the Paleo f(x) convention.
 I tried products from several vendors that use this type of nut in their products and loved the flavor.
 If you have never tried pili nuts — either raw, roasted, or in a nut butter — I highly recommend you do so.

 Sacha Inchi seeds are native to the Amazon region and are packed with polyunsaturated fat, including alpha linolenic acid (Omega 3).